-As an MPA-MSES dual-degree student, you’ll complete a 60-credit hour curriculum that includes the following components: core courses and competencies; tool skills; an experiential requirement; and a capstone project.
+As an MPA-MSES dual-degree student, you’ll complete a 60-credit hour curriculum that includes the following components: core courses and competencies; tool skills; concentration requirements; an experiential requirement; and a capstone project.
 These components are supplemented by an array of concentration options across both the MPA and MSES degree programs.
+Please work with an advisor to ensure you are.

 Discover an area of study that’s truly your own—and get the best of both worlds